Hydrogen peroxide can be used in your garden.

 This common household liquid, the same one used to clean cuts, contains extra oxygen.
 This extra oxygen makes it especially useful for plants and soil.

-When used correctly, it can help improve plant health, fight pests and diseases, and even boost plant growth.
+When used correctly, it can help improve root health, fight certain pests and diseases, and support healthy plant growth.
 If you love organic gardening, keep hydrogen peroxide handy.

 What Is Hydrogen Peroxide and Why Does It Work?